Chidambaram (film): Themes

 The film's two halves deal with two different major themes.
 The first half primarily explores man-woman relations.
 Even though Shivakami is loved by Muniyandi, she is drawn towards a more charismatic Shankaran.
 Shankaran is not too serious about his relation with Shivakami.
 According to Aravindan, "Shankaran's affinity to Shivakami at best is an infatuation.
 May be that is why he was unprepared and unable to face up to the eventualities."
 The second half concentrates on Shankaran's response to the events after he runs away from the farm, and it deals with the themes of guilt and redemption.
 Then there are minor themes such as fading of caste barriers, represented by Shankaran with his relaxed attitude towards people from lower castes, like Muniyandi and Shivakami.

 Chidambaram is a temple town located in Tamil Nadu.
 Shankaran finds Shivakami at Chidambaram in the end of his journey.
 The legend of Chidambaram temple revolves around a dance contest held between Lord Shiva and Goddess Kali.
 Kali, the reigning goddess of Thillai forest near Chidambaram witnessed the Ananda Thandava (dance of bliss, as depicted in the famous Nataraja posture) by Shiva and challenged him to a contest.
 Shiva, wishing to eliminate her arrogance agreed under the condition that whoever wins would become the Lord of Thillai.
 During the contest, Shiva performed the Urdhva Tandava (one leg pointed straight up), which Kali couldn't perform.
 Some legends suggest she was unable to do it out of modesty, and Shiva deliberately performed it with Kali's gender in mind.
 However, Kali conceded defeat, felt guilt for her arrogance and became a devotee for Shiva.
 Shankaran, the name of the protagonist is another name of Shiva.
 The name Shivakami means either one who loves Shiva or one who is loved by Shiva and is the name of the female deity in the Chidambaram Temple.
 The uneven relationship between Shiva and Kali is reflected in the relationship between Shankaran and Shivakami as well.

+Various Shaivite musical pieces can be found in the movie's background.
+Gopalakrishna Bharati's kritis "Margazhi Matham Thiruvathirai Naal" in Navroj, "Vazhi Maraithirikkudu" in Todi, and "Sivaloganathanai Kandu" in Mayamalavagowla, and the Thevaram hymn "Thondar Anju Kalirum Adakki" (which discusses the Kedarnath Temple) are featured in the first half.